wildthinkslaboratory/blog-kit/_pages/calculus/rectangleMatch.md

 ```
 # :::: success
-# --outlinebox
+# --partialborder
 You've created a Secant Rectangle!
 The **secant** and the **rectangle** are two different geometric ways of showing the same relationship.
 $$ \text{distance} = \text{rate} \times \text{time} $$
+So every secant has a matching rectangle.
 Play with it a little and then you can [continue](/pages/secantMatch).
-# --outlinebox
+# --partialborder
 # ::::

 # :::: keeptrying